AMDResearch/Riallto/scripts/linux/README.md

 4. __Disable secure boot from your bios settings.__ Since we have to use an experimental kernel version it is required to disable secure boot before it can be used.
 There is a [guide](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-11) from Microsoft here, but often the steps depend on your hardware manufacturer.

 5. __Run `./setup_riallto_linux.sh <your license file>`.__
-This command will check the kernel version is currently configured and if the xdna-driver has been installed.
-If not it will build the required kernel version and install it.
+This command will check the kernel version and if the xdna-driver has been installed.
+If the kernel is not 6.8.8+ or the NPU device drivers are missing it will build them within a docker and install them on the host machine.
 This takes about 1 hour to run and after completing successfully the user will be asked to restart.

 6. __Reboot the machine.__
-To finish upgrading the kernel to 6.8.8+.
+To finish upgrading the kernel to `6.8.8+`.

 7. __Re run the `./setup_riallto_linux.sh <your license file>` script.__
 This will build the Riallto docker and will take about 30 minutes.